1 Day Moment in Monaco

 What to Do in Monaco?

 Once you’ve arrived, begin your Monaco tour by heading from the train station to the Prince's Palace of Monaco.
 You’ll exit the station in a relatively residential part of town, and if you’d prefer to be closer to the action you can adjust your route to walk through the commercial Port Quarter or directly by the luxury yachts in the harbor.
-Regardless of the path you take, you’ll eventually run into Avenue du Port, and it’s here that I recommend you shift your trajectory away from the route your maps app will give you.
-Instead of walking up the treacherous flight of steps you’ll see in front of you, continue to flank the harbor by walking down Avenue de la Quarantaine.

-Following this route will take you out and around the harbor bend, showcasing stunning views of the dramatic architecture overlooking the cliffs.
+Following this route will take you out and around the harbor bend, showcasing stunning views of dramatic architecture overlooking the cliffs.
 If that wasn’t convincing enough, this path will also take you through the public parking garage for the area’s attractions, meaning you’ll have the luxuries of modern day technology like elevators and escalators at your disposal.

 Assuming you’re following the plan at hand, continue walking down Avenue Saint-Martin, which will take you right to the palace!
-Along the way, you can take a detour through the Jardins Saint-Martin, boasting exceptional plants and sculptures in a green oasis set against stunning views of the ocean below.
+Along the way, you can take a detour through Jardins Saint-Martin, boasting exceptional plants and sculptures in a green oasis set against stunning views of the ocean below.

 Prince's Palace of Monaco

 Originally built in 1191 as a Genoese fortress, the official residence of the Prince of Monaco has been the home of the ruling Grimaldi family since 1297.
 Its long history is deeply intertwined with that of Monaco and the surrounding region.
+The palace hosts important national and ceremonial events including receptions, state occasions, and the changing of the guard every day at 11:55 AM, which is a popular tourist attraction in which you can observe this coordinated military ritual.

 In a more recent 2015 discovery, frescoes dating back to the Italian Renaissance were discovered hidden within ceilings of various palace rooms.
-These historic pieces of art are currently undergoing sustainable restoration, but as this process is underway you’ll also find an exhibit inside the palace showcasing how this is accomplished!
+These historic pieces of art are currently undergoing sustainable restoration, but with this process underway you’ll also find an exhibit inside the palace showcasing how this is accomplished!

 My favorite part of the visit, aside from the ever-glorious red velvet throne room, was a mirrored gallery housing more modern portraits of the current royal family and other notable Monegasque artists.
-These pieces contrasted significantly with the glimpses into antiquity housed within the majority of the royal rooms, and in one of the most opulent art displays I’ve ever seen — you’ll find a solid gold bust of the current prince at the end of the hall!
+These pieces contrasted significantly against the glimpses into antiquity housed within the majority of the royal rooms, and in one of the most opulent art displays I’ve ever seen — you’ll find a solid gold bust of the current prince at the end of the hall!

 Port of Fontvieille Viewpoint